jing-xiang/tp/docs/UserGuide.md

 └─tp.jar
 ```

+Note: It it not recommended to edit any data files manually.
+Corrupt lines of data will be ignored and overwritten over the course of the use of the application.

 ### Editing the data file

 LongAh! data is saved as a TXT file in the hard disk.
 Advanced users are welcome to edit the data file directly, but please ensure that the data is in the correct format.